slothy-optimizer/slothy/_sources/tutorial/README.md.txt

 The simplest way to get started using SLOTHY is by trying out some of the examples that come with SLOTHY.
 Once you work on your own code, you will likely be using the `slothy-cli` command or calling the SLOTHY module from your own Python script for invoking SLOTHY allowing you to control all the different options SLOTHY has.
-However, for now we will be using the [example.py](https://github.com/slothy-optimizer/slothy/blob/main/example.py) script and containing a number of examples including the ones we have optimized in the SLOTHY paper.
+However, for now we will be using the [test.py](https://github.com/slothy-optimizer/slothy/blob/main/test.py) script and containing a number of simple test cases.
+The examples targetedfor optimization in the SLOTHY paper can be accessed through a similarly structured [example.py](https://github.com/slothy-optimizer/slothy/blob/main/example.py).
-You can run `python3 example.py --help` to see all examples available.
+You can run `python3 test.py --help` to see all examples available.

-Let's look at a very simple example from the previous section called `aarch64_simple0`.
+Let's look at a very simple case from the previous section called `aarch64_simple0`.
 You can find the corresponding code in [tests/naive/aarch64/aarch64_simple0.s](https://github.com/slothy-optimizer/slothy/blob/main/tests/naive/aarch64/aarch64_simple0.s):
 ```asm
 ldr q0, [x1, #0]